 Canada's spectacular scenery

 This wonderful escorted tour of Western Canada begins in Banff, the Rockies' majestic capital, before travelling to stunning Lake Louise and continuing along the dramatic Icefields Parkway to the mountain town of Jasper.
-You'll then board the world-famous Rocky Mountaineer train and travel through the spectacular Rockies to Vancouver, before finishing your holiday in Victoria, the decidedly British capital of Vancouver Island, and a stunning conclusion to one of our most popular holidays.
+Visit trendy Vancouver, before finishing your trip with a two-night stay in Victoria, the decidedly British capital of Vancouver Island, and a stunning conclusion to one of our most popular holidays to Canada.

 WHAT DOES THE PRICE INCLUDE?

 Fly to Calgary, meet your Tour Manager and transfer to Banff - the capital of the Rockies - for a two-night stay.

 Today brings the chance to join a choice of memorable optional excursions that reveal Banff's stunning landscape.
 Take a cable car up to the summit of Sulphur Mountain, join a trip to the scenic Surprise Corner viewpoint, or take an unforgettable helicopter ride over the mountains.

 Day Three: Take the Icefields Parkway to Jasper National Park